1953 Invercargill mayoral election

 The 1953 Invercargill mayoral election was part of the New Zealand local elections held that same year.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

-A major talking point in the lead-up to the election was the potential of a clash with the 1953 Royal Tour.
-There were proposals to postpone local elections until early 1954 over fears of reduced turnout due to a conflicting schedule.
+A major talking point in the lead up to the election was the potential of a clash with the 1953 Royal Tour.
+There were proposals to postpone local elections until early 1954 over fears of reduced turnout due to a conflicted schedule.
 The proposals were considered by the Minister of Internal Affairs William Bodkin, who ultimately decided against it.

 The one-term incumbent mayor Brian Hewat sought another term but was defeated for the position in a challenge from three-term Invercargill Borough Councillor Adam Adamson.

 Results

 The following table gives the election results: